chung-leong/react-seq/examples/transition/README.md

     };
 ```

-And here's where we create our `Crossfade` object:
+The next line is where we create our `Crossfade` object:

 ```js
     methods.transition = new Crossfade(methods);